FLESH | When communication fails, physical effort increases but not to greater effect

-This website documents data processing pipeline developed for the study Putting in the Effort: Modulation of Multimodal Effort in Communicative Breakdowns during a Gestural-Vocal Referential Game.
+This website documents data processing pipeline developed for the study When communication fails, physical effort increases but not to greater effect.
 The study is a part of the project associated with ViCom project On the FLExibility and Stability of Gesture-speecH Coordination (FLESH).
 The pipeline covers every step from raw data processing to feature extraction and analysis, focusing on extraction of motion and acoustic signals, cleaning and preparation of relevant analyses.

 The repository associated with this project can be found on Github.